Carole Bromley was born in Middlesbrough and now lives in York. She is married with four children and thirteen grandchildren.

-Carole writes a regular poetry blog for the digital magazine YorkMix and is the judge for the York Literature Festival/YorkMix Poetry Competition.
-She is also the Poetry Society’s stanza rep for York and a large group of poets from a wide area meet at her home every month to share their work.
+Carole is also the Poetry Society’s stanza rep for York and a large group of poets from a wide area meet at her home every month to share their work.
 She has taught for Arvon, runs poetry surgeries for The Poetry Society and is a mentor with The Poetry School.
 She is available for readings and workshops in schools and at festivals.